Speedywtf/PYTHON-basics/data_types.md

 Str: A String is a sequence of characters, these could be letters or numbers

-Int: An Integer is any whole number
+Int: An Integer is any whole number, positive or negative of unlimited length

-float: A float is a number with decimal places
+float: A float is a number, positive or negative with multiple decimal places

 list: A list is a variable with multiple values that can be changed